wpscholar-wp-plugins/mpress-hide-from-search/readme.txt

 == Description ==

-The **mPress Hide from Search** plugin allows to you hide specific pages from WordPress search.
+The **Hide from Search** plugin allows to you hide specific pages from WordPress search.

 = Why? =